TrustTheVote-Project/VoteTrackerPlus/docs/tech/voter-receipt-details.md

 TBD - at the moment there is nothing that needs to be initialized on the server.
 A boot from the distributed firmware and software brings up the VTP Voting Center git server into a ready-to-use mode.
 At the moment the following step is seen as part of the configuration prior to deployment:

-Initialize the contest.cvr file with the following contents and commit message on the master branch (with the git DATE's similarly set):
+Initialize the contest.json file with the following contents on the master branch (with the git DATE's similarly set):

 ```json
 {"CVR": {